 Commuter students are asked to check in between 2:00 p.m. and 3:30 p.m. at the Stokes Athletic Center along with all other new students.
 A full schedule of the New Student Orientation programs and seminars will be distributed.
 The first session commuter students should plan on attending is the Commuter Meeting to be scheduled during the first afternoon/evening during Orientation.
 If possible, please arrange your work schedules so you are free to attend the Orientation sessions for all four days.
 As a commuter your college experience is different from that of a resident student.
 Many of you continue to work part time jobs and have other family obligations at home.
 This does not mean that you are excluded from the experiences other college students participate in and enjoy.
 The Orientation program is a your opportunity to meet your classmates and join the Saint Francis University community.
 Visit the SFU website (beginning July 1st) to see the complete Orientation schedule of events.
 Feel free to contact us at 814.472.3005 with any questions you may have about the Orientation program.

-You are expected to arrive at your residence hall on Sunday, August 25.
-The first day of classes is Monday, August 26.
+You are expected to arrive at your residence hall on Sunday.
+Classes begin on Monday.
 Returning students should arrange to have photo ID pictures, vehicle registration, and scheduling and business needs addressed during the first week of classes at the individual departments.